RubyaAfrin/RubyaAfrin/README.md

 All of my projects are available at [My Repo](https://github.com/RubyaAfrin?tab=repositories).

-- 🔭 I’m currently working on Machine Learning Projects with Data Visualization Tools
+- 🔭 I’m currently exploring deep learning, cloud computing, and MLOps to enhance my data science expertise.
-- 🌱 I’m currently learning new Data Analytics Skills
+- 🌱

 ## 📫 How to reach me
 **Email**: afrin.ku11@gmail.com
+**LinkedIn**: www.linkedin.com/in/rubyaafrin

 ## ⚡ Fun fact
 I love to play with Data: Analyzing today's data for tomorrow's decision.